Mark Rosenbloom: Education

 Rosenbloom was trained at McGill University (where he received his BA with Honors Economics), Northwestern University Medical School (where he received his MD and achieved early AOA status after his sophomore year), Stanford University (where he received his MBA), and the Cenegenics Education and Research Foundation.

 Career

 Rosenbloom has practiced Emergency, Preventive, and Age Management Medicine since 1990.
 He is the CEO and Chief Medical Officer at LIFEFORCE Medical Institute.
-He began his training at Stanford University and attended Northwestern University Feinberg School of Medicine where he won the Dean's AOA Research Award and the Sigmund Winton Award in Biochemistry.
 He completed his residency in Emergency Medicine at University of Illinois Combined Emergency Medicine Program in 1993 and practiced emergency medicine at Northwestern Memorial Hospital for close to 2 decades, achieving the rank of Associate Professor of Clinical Medicine in the Department of Medicine at Northwestern University.

 Rosenbloom trained at the Cenegenics Education and Research Foundation and founded LIFEFORCE Medical Institute which focuses his practice on anti-aging and optimal health and performance utilizing comprehensive diagnostics, genetic testing and Bio-Identical Hormone Replacement Therapy (BHRP).